Skip navigation

 • You may be asked to press a button on the device each time you feel your baby move.
 This allows your provider to record the heart rate during movement.

-• The test usually lasts about 20 minutes.
+• The test usually lasts about 20 minutes to 30 minutes.

-• If your baby isn't active or moving during that time period, he or she may be asleep.
+• If your baby isn't active or moving during that period, they may be asleep.
 To wake up the baby, your provider may place a small buzzer or other noisemaker over your abdomen.
-This won't harm the baby, but it may help a sleepy baby become more active.
+This won't harm the baby but it may help a sleepy baby become more active.
 Your baby may also wake up if you have a snack or sugary drink.

 • Your provider will remove the belts.
-He or she will likely review the results with you soon after the test.
+They will likely review the results with you soon after the test.

 The procedure is very safe.
 It's called a "nonstress" test because no stress, or risk, is placed on the baby during the test.